 Deposits are paid upon move in and are lodged with and arbitrated by the DPS (Deposit Protection Service) where there is a disagreement, but we will endeavour to mediate and manage the expectations of all to ensure a fair and straight forward experience.

-Below is a list of costs levied on the tenant.
-You will find that they are amongst the lowest agency fees in the local area.
 We are registered with the DPS for the protection of your deposit, and of the landlord’s property.

 There are other potential costs, such as replacement of lost keys, charges for notices issued, bank charges for bounced cheques and court or legal costs, but these are costs simply passed on to tenants when they occur, so we cannot know the specific figures in advance.